This is how Birmingham will ‘welcome’ the Tories | Jess Phillips

 I invite any member of the cabinet who is in my city this week to pull their heads out of the sand and come to my office for the day.
 My constituents wouldn’t be rude, but they would be honest

 I assume that literally no Conservative Members of Parliament are attending their party conference in Birmingham this week.
-Not because once the then-cabinet office minister Heather Wheeler once described my city as “godawful” – but instead because they think that their own government is godawful and frankly don’t want to go to a big party full of journalists who will make them answer questions about that.
+Not because the then-cabinet office minister Heather Wheeler once described my city as “godawful” – but instead because they think that their own government is godawful, and frankly don’t want to go to a big party full of journalists who will make them answer questions about that.

 A lot of journalists have been in touch with me as a resident and representative in the city, not – as is usual – for recommendations for good restaurants, but instead to meet up while they are here.
 I presume this is because I may be one of the very few MPs not in the cabinet who will actually be in Birmingham on the week of the shindig.

 I don’t blame my Conservative colleagues.
 I didn’t much relish attending Labour conference in the years where I was just a prop to be shouted at, never feeling as if I could proudly defend my party as I may have wanted to.
-Oh how times have changed.
-I return from Liverpool having had a lovely if tiring on the feet kind of time.
+Oh, how times have changed.
+I return from Liverpool having had a lovely, if tiring-on-the-feet kind of time.

 Hope is my drug of choice, I am very much in the pocket of big hope.
-Hope was what I found blowing around in Liverpool in a gale, hope that means that for the next 18 months my feet will hurt even more and my fingers will bleed because that is the level of work that must be done.
+Hope was what I found blowing around in Liverpool in a gale, hope that means that for the next 18 months my feet will hurt even more and my fingers will bleed, because that is the level of work that must be done.
 On we go.

 Hope will not be in great supply at the International Convention Centre in Birmingham this week, and I will be interested to see how the people of Birmingham react to the presence of the Conservative Party conference.
-Of course, there will be protests against the government, there always are.
-Although, I am pleased to say that in Birmingham they tend to be less vitriolic than some I have seen elsewhere.
+Of course, there will be protests against the government – there always are.
+Although, I am pleased to say that in Birmingham, they tend to be less vitriolic than some I have seen elsewhere.
 I would warn anyone taking to the streets that protest must be robust yet reasonable, because we must not give the Conservatives the gift of the higher ground.

 Currently, with their actions to enrich the richest and impoverish literally everyone else, they are protesting themselves.
 Let them dance on the head of that pin without giving Suella Braverman any justification for her hatred of any organised dissent.